hidemydreams/WebFromScratch/README.md

 For the time being our website contains:

+- Learning
   - Basics
   - HTML
   - CSS
   - JS
   - SQL
   - GIT
+- Articles section with newest features
+- News Section

 _This training project was developed by students of **remote_ru_dev_nov20** group of the [Wild Code School](https://www.wildcodeschool.com/en-GB)_